-- Student IDs will be visible at all times when on campus for safety and security.
-Students will incur a \$5 charge for a replacement ID unless a fee waiver applies. - Students will be required to buy a new ID for \$5 if they do not have one when they arrive at school. - Students should wear clothing that covers ALL undergarments and midriff.
+- Students should wear clothing that covers ALL undergarments and midriffs.
 Pants/jeans must be worn at the waist.
-No underwear, boxers or undergarments may be visible. - Students should wear clothing that covers ALL undergarments and midriff. - Tops must cover areas from one armpit across to the other armpit.
-Tank-top straps must be at least "4 fingers wide"; no spaghetti straps. - Dresses, skirts, and shorts must be no shorter than midway between fingertip length and top of knee. - Pajamas, slippers, blankets, and costumes are not allowed. - Hats, beanies, hoodies (hooded sweatshirts [hoodies] may be worn but the hood must not cover the head), or bandanas may not be worn inside the buildings.
-Traditional/Religious headwear, as well as protective hairstyles commonly or historically associated with race, are allowed. - Shoes must be worn at all times.
-Closed-toe shoes may be required in science labs and PE class.
+No underwear, boxers or undergarments may be visible. - No excessive rips in jeans/pants and all rips must be below the fingertips when arms are extended down the length of the leg. - Tops must cover areas from one armpit across to the other armpit.
+Tank-top straps must be at least "4 fingers wide".
+Spaghetti straps and halter/backless tops are not allowed.

-• Any clothing, jewelry, accessories and tattoos that contain any words, symbols, or pictures that include any of the following: references to sex, drugs, tobacco, alcohol, weapons, obscenities, profanities, as well as anything vulgar, lewd, legally slanderous, distracting, and/or dangerous are prohibited and must be removed or covered.
+- Dresses, skirts, and shorts must be no shorter than halfway between fingertips and knees. - Hoods may not be worn inside the buildings; hooded sweatshirts (hoodies) may be worn but the hood must not cover the head.
+Bandanas may be worn if incorporated into a hairstyle.
+Traditional/Religious headwear, as well as protective hairstyles commonly or historically associated with race, are allowed. - Sunglasses are not to be worn inside the building. - Shoes must be worn at all times.
+Closed-toe shoes are required in science labs and PE class. - Any clothing, jewelry, accessories, and tattoos that contain any words, symbols, or pictures that include any of the following: references to sex, drugs, tobacco, alcohol, weapons, obscenities, profanities, as well as anything vulgar, lewd, legally slanderous, and/or dangerous are prohibited and must be removed or covered. - Pajamas, slippers, blankets, and costumes are not allowed, unless it is a Yeti Theme Day.

+Dress Code Violations:

 Any student deemed in violation of CEC EPHA's Dress Code shall be required to change into appropriate clothing or make arrangements to have appropriate clothing brought to school immediately.
-A notation will be made in Infinite Campus and a dress-code notice will be sent home.
+A notation will be made in IC and a Dress Code notice will be sent home.

-If the student refuses to adhere to the dress code, the student's parent/guardian may be contacted and asked to attend a restorative conference with the student to review the school's expectations and rationale for dress and appearance.
+If the student refuses to adhere to the Dress Code, the student's parent/guardian may be contacted and asked to attend a restorative conference with the student to review the school's expectations and rationale for dress and appearance.
 The student also may be subject to suspension or other disciplinary action in accordance with CEC policy Suspension/Expulsion of Students.
-Classes missed as a result of dress-code violations are considered excused; however, the student will be required to make up missed class time and work.
+Classes missed as a result of dress-code violations are considered excused; however, the student will be required to make up missed class work.